• Global Visionaries: Tony Lucero

 • Do AI chatbots truly understand?

-The large language models that power today's chatbots have become so astoundingly capable that AI researchers are hard pressed to assess those capabilities.
+The large language models that power todays chatbots have gotten so astoundingly capable, AI researchers are hard pressed to assess those capabilities it seems that no sooner is there a new test than the AI systems ace it.
+But what does that performance really mean?
 Do these models genuinely understand our world?
-Or are they merely a triumph of data and calculations that simulate true understanding?
+Or are they merely a triumph of data and calculations that simulates true understanding?
 Emily M. Bender, professor of linguistics at the UW, is quoted.

 04/10/2025 | IEEE Spectrum